 How to Roast Beets in the Oven

-What are Roasted Beets?
+What Are Roasted Beets?

-Why You’ll Love This Recipe
+Why You’ll Love This Method

 Ingredients

-• 1.5 pounds fresh beets (medium size, 2-3 inches across; red, golden, or mixed)
+• 1.5 pounds fresh beets (medium, 2–3 inches across; red, golden, or mixed)

 • 1 tablespoon olive oil (or avocado oil)

-• 1/2 teaspoon kosher salt
+• ½ teaspoon kosher salt

-• 1/4 teaspoon black pepper
+• ¼ teaspoon black pepper

-• Optional: 1 teaspoon fresh thyme leaves or 2 garlic cloves, smashed.
+• 1 teaspoon fresh thyme leaves, or

 Optional Substitutions